 The Early Career Framework

-This is a new and important part of the work of the Leeds Teaching School Hub.
-From September 2021 all schools will have a statutory responsibility to ensure that teachers in their first year of teaching benefit from being a part of the rigorous requirements of the Early Career Framework.
-From September 2022 this statutory requirement will be in place for all teachers in their first and their second year of teaching.
-In essence, it forms part of a high-quality two-year induction programme for newly qualified teachers.
+Since September 2021 all schools have had a statutory responsibility to ensure that teachers in their first two years of teaching benefit from being a part of the rigorous requirements of the Early Career Framework.
+In essence, the Early Career Framework forms part of a high-quality two-year induction programme for newly qualified teachers.

 It is teaching quality that has the biggest impact on pupil outcomes: the ECF will support teachers, as well as their pupils, to realise their potential